September 8, 2008

 After the talk, we return to the Visitor Center for the film and a look at the fossil exhibits.
 Amazingly the park was almost destroyed in the 60’s to make way for a housing development.
 One buyer who took advantage before LBJ saved it was Walt Disney.
 He came and bought one of the stumps.
 Supposedly it adorns Frontierland in Anaheim’s Disneyland.
 Gotta check that out this winter!

-From Florissant we continue west over mountain highlands, thru a very wide and dry valley, over another mountain pass to the Arkansas River valley, where we stay the night at an RV park in Buena Vista, CO.
+From Florissant we continue west over mountain highlands, across a very wide and dry valley, over Trout Creek Pass to the Arkansas River valley, where we stay the night at an RV park in Buena Vista, CO.

 0 Comments: